Jaxonwht/cellsociety/README.md

 Our code allows both finite and toroidal types.

 * Implement additional simulations (any simulations should work on any kinds of grid or neighborhood types) <br /><br />
-We successfully implement the Rock, Paper, Scissors Game and finished parts of Foraging Ants.
+We successfully implement the Rock, Paper, Scissors Game and finished most parts of Foraging Ants.

 Configuration: